fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 Utility types includes a large set of handy tools and it is definitely worthwhile to take some time studying [their documentation](https://www.typescriptlang.org/docs/handbook/utility-types.html).

-Finally we can complete the route that shows all diery entries:
+Finally we can complete the route that returns all diary entries:

 ```js
 import express from 'express';